FRATERTALKS EDITIONS 2022

 1,004 people died last year in road accidents, according to figures from the General Directorate of Traffic.
 A numerical data in which authentic personal dramas, truncated life projects and families that are broken are hidden behind it.

 A more than enough reason not to give up in our efforts to encourage and promote road safety in the work environment.
-Therefore, as a closing to our V Labor Road Safety Week , we will celebrate a new edition of Fratertalks in which we have as a guest an expert of the stature of Bartolomé Vargas , more than 45 years of experience and first chief road safety prosecutor of the State Attorney General's Office for 16 years.
+Therefore, as a closing to our V Labor Road Safety Week, we will celebrate a new edition of Fratertalks in which we will have as a guest an expert of the caliber of Bartolomé Vargas, more than 45 years of experience and first chief road safety prosecutor of the State Attorney General's Office for 16 years.
 A lifetime dedicated to reducing road accidents.